nemodleo/connectome_server_useradd/README.md

 ### Prepared (Hyun already do this!)
 This script (server_adduser_etc.sh) is written for password input format, not ssh key.
+If you want to convert content of /etc/connectome/, fixed in gateway and run command below.
 ~~~Bash
 conmaster@gateway:~/server_management$ server_adduser_etc.sh {conmaster passwd}
 ~~~